codeplaysoftware/standards-proposals/graphs/index.md

     q.end_recording();
   }

-  // Finalize the recordable graph to create an executable graph that can be
+  // Finalize the modifiable graph to create an executable graph that can be
   // submitted for execution.
   ext::codeplay::command_graph<graph_state::executable> exec_graph = graph.finalize(q.get_context());